“What is “DUI” or Driving Under The Influence”

 Here is some important information about DUI in NJ, including some advanced methods that you can use to beat your charges.

 Driving under the influence or DUI refers to operating a motor vehicle after having ingested drugs or alcohol.
 The charge suggests impairment of your driving ability, based on whatever intoxicants you ingested.
+There are a number of factors that determine the severity of DUI or DWI penalties in NJ.

 When alcohol is involved, your state of intoxication is determined by a blood alcohol reading.
 In New Jersey, the legal limit is 0.08 blood alcohol content.
 Anything above that, and you could be convicted of DUI (or DWI depending on the state).